-When shopping for mens suits, most men are either unaware or confused of the options.
-Buying a quality suit is important, and an investment in yourself.
-Regardless of whether you wear them to work or not, your wardrobe should consist of at least two or three well fitting suits.
+When shopping for mens suits, most men are generally unaware and confused by the options.
+Buying quality is important.
+This is particularly true when it comes to suiting, as your presentation is an investment in yourself.
+Whether you wear them to the office or to weddings, your wardrobe should consist of at least two or three well fitting suits.

 Ps....
 Suit's that no longer fit, don't count!

 More often than not, menswear garments are generally made from wool, cotton or synthetic materials.
 Whether you're after a business suit, wedding suit or formal suit, it's almost always best to purchase a wool suit, or at the very least a wool blend.

-There are however many different grades of wool.
-With the majority of our mens suits, employing the use of fine Australian or Italian wool.
+This 'Super' system of wools are made using high-tech machines, which allows the wool to be spun lighter and finer then in years previously.
+These Superfine wools are often referred to as Super 100's, 120's, 130's, 150's, 180's. etc. The number which follows is used to describe the fineness of the fabric.
+With finer fabrics, such as Super 180's being more expensive then Super 100's.
 Our wool suits are generally available in Super 100's and higher.
-This "Super" system of wools are made using high-tech machines, which allows the wool to be spun lighter and finer then in years previously.
-These Super wools are often referred to as Super 100's, 120's, 130's, 150's, 180's. etc. The number which follows is used to describe the fineness of the fabric.
-With finer fabrics, such as Super 180's being more expensive then Super 100's.

 The number system, should be used to describe the fineness of the wool.
 Thus, depending on the use of the suit finer may not always mean better.

 For example; buying a Super 180's wool suit, to use as an everyday office or work suit is not recommended, due to the fineness of the fabric.
 Although more expensive, a Super 180's wool is much more likely to show wear and tear at a quicker rate then a Super 110's, due to its fineness.

 With this is mind; should you require a work suit, that will be worn regularly, a Super 100's, 110's and 120's is more appropriate.
 With the Super 100's being the more durable of the lot.
 However still being wool, it needs care and love.